Skip to main content

 4. Gradual migration: When switching vendors, migrate one feature or user segment at a time rather than all at once.
 This reduces risk and provides data for comparison.

 The vendor evaluation cadence: Re-evaluate vendors quarterly.
-The AI landscape changes too fast for annual reviews.
+The AI market changes too fast for annual reviews.
 Each quarterly review should:

 • Re-run your evaluation dataset on all candidate vendors